Eligibility criteria for the English Language Assistants programme vary depending on where you want to teach.

 - employment history.

-If you commit a criminal offence or are the subject of any criminal proceedings after you submit your application, you must inform the British Council in writing as soon as possible.
+If you commit a criminal offence or are the subject of any criminal proceedings after you submit your application, you must inform us in writing as soon as possible.
 Failure to do so may lead to your application being withdrawn.
+This will be corroborated by your ICPC certificate.